Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Asymptotics of channels

 In the matrix representation, channels can be studied in terms of their eigenvalues and eigenmatrices.
 The eigenvalues of all channels are contained in the unit disk, and this work focuses on the eigenvalues/matrices $\st$ on the periphery of that disk, i.e.,

 Such eigenmatrices are called the channel's (right) \textit{rotating points}, and those with $\la=0$ are called \textit{fixed points}.
-The $\St$'s do not have to be physical states themselves, but they are a matrix basis for such states.
-Since $\A$ may not be diagonalizable, the eigenmatrices $J$ of its adjoint \textemdash{} left rotating points \textemdash{} may be different from $\St$:
+The rotating points do not have to be physical states themselves; e.g., $\St_{kk^{\pr}}=|k\ket\bra k^{\pr}|$ is a rotating point of the channel $\A(\cdot)=U(\cdot)U^{\dg}$, where $|k\ket,|k^{\pr}\ket$ are eigenstates of $U$.
+Since $\A$ may not be normal ($[\A,\A^{\dgt}]\neq0$), the eigenmatrices $J$ of its adjoint --- left rotating points --- may be different from $\St$:

 Left rotating points will be called \textit{conserved quantities} because their expectation value is either constant or oscillates with successive powers of $\A$, but does not decay: